 For a white wine option, look to the creamy, ripe-fruited whites of Burgundy or a Chilean, US or Australian chardonnay, which will have the buttery texture and weight to match the crisp-skinned meat.
 Matthew Horsley from our Buying department suggests an oak-aged, nutty white Rioja as an offbeat option.
 ‘It’s broad enough in flavour and with enough complexity to handle all those culinary adornments to the main meal that we can’t resist adding.’

-What to drink: If you're swerving turkey and serving roasted red meat instead you can turn to classic Christmas reds: your best bottles of mature claret will never get a better showcase than at Christmas lunch, or turn to a spicy red Rhône.
+What to drink: If you're swerving turkey and serving roasted red meat instead you can turn to classic Christmas reds: your best bottles of mature cabernet sauvignon based claret will never get a better showcase than at Christmas lunch, or turn to a spicy red Rhône.
 A bold Italian will also do the trick.
 Try sangiovese in the form of a Chianti, or nebbiolo, whether in fancier Barolo/ Barbaresco form or a more pocket-friendly bottle from outside those loftier regions.
 In the new world, a Chilean carmenère or brooding Barossa shiraz have the heft to render a beef roast sublime.

 What to drink: Rioja, Rioja, Rioja.
 The marriage of meltingly tender lamb with a velvety bottle of Spain's most iconic red is hard to beat, though a bold young, or rounded mature bottle of anything red and Iberian will work too.
 A satisfyingly weighty Douro red will impress with its smooth texture, or even a boldly flavoured rosado if you want something chilled and refreshing.

 Try: Magnum of The Society's Exhibition Rioja Reserva 2015